Plutus is superior to other Smart Contract programming languages. Does hoarding lead to centralization? Is the Cardano project undervalued?

 Whales control more than 90% of the circulating ADA

-10% of whales operating in the Cardano ecosystem control 94% of circulating ADA, data reveals.
+Data reveals that 10% of whales operating in the Cardano ecosystem control 94% of circulating ADA.
 At least some 31 billion ADA would be housed in the top 10% of wallets with the most capitalized funds, indicating a high concentration of Cardano currency in the hands of a few investors.

-An article published by the Finbold portal reveals that 94% of the current circulating supply of Cardano ADA tokens would be in the hands of crypto whales.
+An article published by the Finbold portal reveals that 94% of the current circulating Cardano ADA token supply would be in crypto whales’ hands.
 As such, research conducted by the Finbold team with data from Blockchain analytics firm, CoinMetrics, reveals that at least a total of 31 billion ADA, valued at $37.8 billion at the time of editing, would be in the hands of 10% of the crypto whales operating on the Cardano ecosystem.
-Such a figure jumps out, taking into account that as of December 13, there are just over 33.428 billion tokens in circulation.
+Such a figure jumps out, considering that as of December 13, there are just over 33.428 billion tokens in circulation.

 Hoarding rather than selling